Helping young children succeed through educational, social and emotional development.

 Providing early childhood education is important to children's future well-being, and helping nurture the educational and behavioral development of young children can be a very rewarding profession.
 According to the National Education Association, children enrolled in quality early childhood programs show significant educational, social and emotional development, leading to an increased probability for success in school and life.

-- Employment opportunities include social service agencies, community-based early childhood care and education facilities, as well as family/community support specialists.
+Employment opportunities with the associate in arts include social service agencies, community-based early childhood care and education facilities, as well as family/community support specialists.

 Those completing the certificates generally find employment as childcare workers or nannies.

-Courses for early childhood education programs have a standard tuition rate.
-For the 2017-2018 academic year, these courses have an in-district rate of $121 per credit hour.
-Fees are $11 per credit hour.
+Classes for early childhood education programs have a standard tuition rate.
+For the 2023-2024 academic year (fall 2023, spring 2024 and summer 2024), these classes have an in-district rate of $137 per credit hour.
 Get more information on tuition and fees.

 Books sold separately.